Anon28352/factorio-learning-environment/README.md

 <h1 align="center">Factorio Learning Environment</h1>

 <p align="center">
-Codebase for Neurips 2025 Datasets and Benchmarks submission of "Factorio Learning Environment".
 An open source framework for developing and evaluating LLM agents in the game of <a href="https://factorio.com/">Factorio</a>.
 </p>

 <p align="center">